Are you looking for information about offers, devices or your account?

 Qualifications: MSc Bus Administration

 Pierre is the Vodafone Group Plc Group Corporate Finance Director.
 He joined Vodafone in July 2011 and is responsible for the Vodafone Group’s Mergers & Acquisitions and Treasury related activities.
 Previously, he held a number of senior executive positions at UBS Investment Bank and at HSBC Investment Bank.
-He holds a Master of Science in Business Administration from Gothenburg School of Economics and Commercial Law.
+Pierre holds a Master of Science in Business Administration from Gothenburg School of Economics and Commercial Law.
+He is also a non-executive director of TPG Telecom Limited and a member of the Supervisory Board of Vantage Towers AG.
 Pierre was appointed to the Vodacom Group Board in April 2020.
-He is also a non-executive director of TPG Telecom Limited.

 John William Lorimer Otty